Colleges listed in alphabetical order.

 College of Behavioral and Social Sciences

-Southern University.
-One of our newer colleges, it was formed from programs in the former College of Liberal Arts and Social Sciences on the Statesboro Campus, the School of Human Ecology in the former College of Health and Human Sciences on the Statesboro Campus and the former College of Liberal Arts, and Department of Psychology from the College of Science and Technology on the Armstrong Campus.
+One of the University’s newer colleges, CBSS was formed during the 2017 consolidation of Georgia Southern and Armstrong State.
+It was created from programs in the former College of Liberal Arts and Social Sciences on the Statesboro Campus, the School of Human Ecology in the former College of Health and Human Sciences on the Statesboro Campus and the former College of Liberal Arts and Department of Psychology from the former College of Science and Technology on the Armstrong Campus.

-The College consists of the Department of Criminal Justice and Criminology, Department of Sociology and Anthropology, Department of Public and Non-Profit Studies, Department of Psychology, Department of Human Ecology, and the Department of Political Science and International Studies.
-The College offers 13 undergraduate degrees and five graduate degrees including the Doctor of Psychology.
-Georgia Southern University is a multi-campus institution, and the College of Arts and Humanities and the majority of degree options are offered on both the Armstrong and Statesboro Campuses.
+CBSS offers 13 undergraduate degrees and five graduate degrees including the Doctor of Psychology.
+Georgia Southern University is a multi-campus institution and the majority of degree options are offered on both the Armstrong and Statesboro campuses.

 For more information, visit GeorgiaSouthern.edu/cbss.